WEN vs Hair One?

 Have you seen the infomercials for the product WEN by Chaz Dean?
 WEN is a cleansing conditioner that takes the place of both your shampoo and conditioner.
 This product is different than shampoo.
 It doesn't lather up like traditional shampoos.
 Hair One is a more affordable alternative to WEN.

 Both of these products are sulfate free, which means there are no harsh detergents that strip hair of its moisture and color.
 It adds shine and strengthens your hair.
 It cleanses and conditions the hair at the same time.
 It can be used as a leave in conditioner as well.
-This type of product is thereby, eliminating the need for several different products.
+This type of product eliminates the need for several different products.

 The directions are pretty much based on the length of your hair.
 You are to use a certain amount of pumps for the different areas of your head, such as the sides of your hair, the nape of your neck, or the top of your scalp.
 Then take a wide-toothed comb and comb the conditioner through to the ends of your hair, leaving it set on your hair while you continue your shower.
 When you are done, rinse the conditioner and apply one pump as a leave in conditioner.